Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Methodology

-The assumption of a nonhomogeneous Poisson arrival process is supported by several statistical diagnostics applied to the admission data for each site.
-First, we examined interarrival times using the Kolmogorov–Smirnov test for exponentiality.
-This test produced low p-values for all sites, which indicates rejecting the assumption of a constant arrival rate.
-Second, we assessed daily admission counts using the dispersion index, which compares the variance to the mean.
-The dispersion ratios for all sites were below but mostly close to 1, and the corresponding chi-squared p-values were all very close to 1.
-Therefore, there was no statistically significant deviation from the variance pattern expected under a Poisson process.
-This suggests that, despite time-inhomogeneity, the marginal variability in daily counts remains consistent with Poisson-like behavior.
-Finally, we applied a chi-squared goodness-of-fit test to evaluate the full distributional shape of daily admission counts.
-This test rejected a Poisson fit in all sites, likely due to structural deviations such as seasonality.
-We therefore decided to use a nonhomogeneous Poisson process, in which the arrival rate $\lambda_t$ varies over time while maintaining the core assumptions of the $M_t/G/\infty$ framework.
-The discrete approximation in Eq. \ref{eq:1} replaces the continuous convolution integral with a summation up to $S_{\max}$.
-For each site and fitted distribution, $S_{\max}$ is defined as the 99th percentile of the corresponding LOS distribution.
-The tail probability $\mathbb{P}(S > u \mid A = t - u)$ is evaluated using the distribution-specific equations discussed in Section~\ref{LOSmodeling}, and is parameterized by the smoothed values of $\mu_{t - u}$ and $\sigma^2_{t - u}$.
-By iterating this calculation for each $t$ and all $u \in \{0, \dots, S_{\max}\}$, we generate a full time series of expected occupancy $\rho_t$ for each site.
-We use these occupancy trajectories to evaluate a range of capacity planning strategies, as discussed in what follows.
+The assumption of a nonhomogeneous Poisson arrival process is supported by several diagnostics applied to site-level admission data.
+Kolmogorov–Smirnov tests of interarrival times rejected exponentiality at all sites, indicating that arrival rates are not constant over time.
+We then evaluated daily counts using the dispersion index, which compares the variance to the mean.
+Dispersion ratios were below but close to 1, and chi-squared p-values were near 1, showing no significant deviation from the variance structure expected under a Poisson process.
+Thus, despite time-inhomogeneity, marginal daily variability remains consistent with Poisson-like behavior.
+A chi-squared goodness-of-fit test rejected a homogeneous Poisson distribution at all sites, likely due to seasonality and structural patterns.

+We therefore adopt a nonhomogeneous Poisson process with time-varying rate $\lambda_t$ within the infinite-server framework considered.
+The discrete approximation in Eq. \ref{eq:1} replaces the continuous convolution with a summation up to $S_{\max}$, defined for each site as the 99th percentile of the fitted LOS distribution.
+The tail probability $\mathbb{P}(S > u \mid \tau = t - u)$ is computed using the distribution-specific formulas in Section~\ref{LOSmodeling}, parameterized by smoothed $\mu_{t - u}$ and $\sigma^2_{t - u}$.
+Iterating over $t$ and $u \in \{0, \dots, S_{\max}\}$ yields the time series of expected occupancy $\rho_t$, which we use to evaluate capacity planning strategies.

-To assess ICU bed requirements under uncertainty, we explore three planning strategies informed by $\rho_t$:
+To assess ICU bed requirements under uncertainty, we explore two planning strategies informed by $\rho_t$:

 \begin{itemize} \item \textbf{Average Occupancy Estimation:} A baseline benchmark defined as